- We will build a React app that connects directly to a Bluetooth Heart Rate strap.

 We don't need external libraries for Bluetooth—it's native to the browser!
 However, we will use standard React hooks to manage our interface.

-Step 2: Connection Logic
+Step 2: Implement BLE Device Connection

 Security involves a "User Gesture."
 You cannot scan for Bluetooth devices automatically on page load; the user must click a button.